What Is the Difference Between NMN and NR?

 How NMN and NR Are Related

-Both NMN (nicotinamide mononucleotide) and NR (nicotinamide riboside) are B-vitamin related compounds connected to the body’s NAD+ pathway.
+Both NMN (nicotinamide mononucleotide) and NR (nicotinamide riboside) are niacin-like, vitamin B3-related compounds connected to the body’s NAD+ pathway.
 NAD+ is involved in many cellular processes, so ingredients associated with its metabolism have become popular.
 That shared context is why NMN and NR often appear in the same discussions.

 The Simplest Way to Think About the Difference